LeeVaughn/happy-primer/README.md

 ## Features

-* The main page gives the user the option of viewing cute pictures, funny gifs, or motivational quotes
+* The main page gives the user the option of viewing cute photos, funny gifs, or inspiring quotes
-* The Flickr API is used to display pictures from various categories
+* The Flickr API is used to display photos
-* The GIPHY API is used to display gifs from various categories
+* The GIPHY API is used to display gifs
 * A MongoDB database is used to return the various motivational quotes

+## Future Improvements

+* Add buttons to give users the option to view different types of photos or gifs
-* The user can search for specific categories of pictures and gifs.
+* Add the option to search for photos or gifts of the user's choice
+* Improve layout on small devices

 ## To Run